-For a hot colour scheme which will knock your botanical socks off, there are plenty of options to brighten any basket.
-The Carnival Mix of reds, yellows and purples will provide a floral festival while 'Orange Red Eye' and its double form 'Double Orange Red Eye' make for a tantalising terracotta display.
+For a hot colour scheme which will knock your botanical socks off, there are plenty of options to brighten your basket.
+The 'Orange Red Eye' and its double form 'Double Orange Red Eye' make for a tantalising terracotta display.

 As far as container gardening goes, calibrachoas are definitely worth a celebration.

 - For maximum blooms grow in full sun.
 Calibrachoa plants can be grown in partial shade but the flowering will be reduced.

 - Calibrachoa plants are suitable for growing in patio containers, hanging baskets and window boxes.
 They also provide useful ground cover when planted in the flower border.

 How to grow Calibrachoa plants?

 - Calibrachoa plants are drought tolerant.
 This doesn’t mean that they need no water but do allow the top of the soil to dry out between waterings.